Teaching

 Field Course in Marine Ecology

-St. John, US Virgin Islands (Block A)
+St. John, U.S. Virgin Islands (Spring, Duke University Marine Lab, Block A)

 This course will introduce students to the plants and animals found in the marine and terrestrial environments of the Caribbean and focus on studying their adaptations and interactions in the context of community ecology.
 Fishes, invertebrates, reptiles and marine algae will be the major groups encountered and snorkeling will be used for observation and collection (SCUBA certification is not required.)
 Field work will be the main activity and attention will be given to collection methodology, identification, sampling techniques, research design and other useful field skills.